Draft vector data now available

 Tom Patterson and Nathaniel Vaughn Kelso

 World Map Data at 1:7,500,000

 Have you spotted a problem?
 Or do you want to become a Natural Earth volunteer?
 We would like to hear from you.

 Map created with new Natural Earth hydrography data

 These preliminary data are a work in progress.
 Use with appropriate caution.

-We will release country polygon data after the admin0 borders are finalized.
+We will release country and admin1 polygon data after the admin0 borders are finalized.

 2023 NACIS conference presentation.
 13:57